Ameles decolor: Range

 A. decolor is native to the Mediterranean basin, and can range from central Europe to northern Africa.
-Specifically, A. decolor is native to Albania, Algeria, Greece, Italy (including Sardinia), Libya, Montenegro, Macedonia, Spain, France, Serbia, Sicily, Tunisia, and the Ionian Islands.
+Specifically, A. decolor is native to Albania, Algeria, Greece, Italy (including Sardinia), Libya, Montenegro, Spain, France, Sicily, Tunisia, and the Ionian Islands.
 Estimates by the International Union for Conservation of Nature place the minimum total native range of A. decolor at approximately 870,000 km^{2} (335909 mi^{2}).
 In 2018, it was confirmed that A. decolor was native to the coastal regions of Slovenia and Croatia, specifically along the Dragonja river.
 It is still debated if A. decolor is native to Malta's islands, as there are only two accounts of it being present within the archipelago.

 Habitat

 A. decolor is most commonly found in herbaceous vegetation and wooded areas including: grasslands, arid fields, maquis shrubland, and garrigue shrubland.

 Evolution

 It has been proposed that A. decolor, A. heldreichi, A. dumonti, A. aegyptiaca, and A. syriensis all arose in the region surrounding the Adriatic Sea, with A. decolor and A. decolor evolving prior to the Tertiary.
 Following this, A. decolor migrated west, likely during the Pliocene, moving as far as Spain.
 In the Miocene, marine regression within the Mediterranean allowed A. decolor to migrate to Sicily.

 The following cladogram shows the phylogenetic position of A. decolor among select members of the Ameles genus, based upon comparison of 21 morphological characteristics across the Ameles genus: